-It wouldn’t be a shock if Gospel for Asia pastor Jaiwant was worn out by his job leading three fellowships and sharing Christ in surrounding villages.
+It wouldn’t be a shock if Gospel for Asia (GFA)-supported pastor Jaiwant was worn out by his job leading three fellowships and ministering in surrounding villages.
 One of the fellowships was an hour away, and another was three hours.
 When Jaiwant traveled, there was only one way of transportation: by foot.

 Jaiwant had enrolled in Bible college shortly after embracing Christ, and once he graduated, he eagerly returned home to share with his home village what he had learned.
-Every day, he shared the Good News with people in his village and traveled to new villages that had yet to hear.
+Every day, he talked with people in his village and traveled to new villages that he had yet to hear of.

-Soon, the small fellowship in Pastor Jaiwant’s village began to grow, and new ones sprouted in the places he visited.
+Soon, the small fellowship in Pastor Jaiwant’s village began to grow, and new ones sprouted in surrounding places.
 Still, having no vehicle made nurturing the new believers difficult, so in 2012, his leaders decided to give him a bicycle.

 Since then, Pastor Jaiwant has been able to greatly increase his work, spending less time traveling to his fellowships and more time caring for his fellow believers.

 Now when believers need prayer, Pastor Jaiwant can easily go and pray for them and even take sick believers to the hospital.
 When he isn’t nurturing his flock, he also has more time to visit other villages.